lucent-mc/docs/content/Packs/Lucent Optimizations/Mods.md

 license_url:
 ---

-Below you will find a list of all Mods included with Lucent Optimizations.
+Below you will find a list of all Mods included with [[Packs/Lucent Optimizations/index|Lucent Optimizations]].

 ## Mods